ndujaLabs/erc721playable/README.md

 ## Simple Summary

-A standard protocol to allow playes, for example games, to use NFTs storing data on the NFT itself, implementing the [MCIP-1 proposal](https://github.com/ndujaLabs/MCIPs/blob/main/MCIPs/mcip-1.md)
+A proposal to extend the ERC721 standard with a struct and a few functions to allow players, for example games, to use NFTs storing data on the NFT itself.

+This repo implements the [MCIP-1 proposal](https://github.com/ndujaLabs/MCIPs/blob/main/MCIPs/mcip-1.md) mantaining full compatibility with the ERC721 standard.

 ## Motivation